shsagir/play-area-sync/docs/_WIP/install-drupal-8.md

 ## Get ready

 We assume you've already created a New App with fortrabbit.
-On your local machine you should have installed: [Git](/git), Composer and PHP of course.
+On your local machine you should have installed: [Git](/git), Composer, PHP, MySQL and Apache.

 ### Set the Apps root path